Skip to Content

 To restore from a backup file:

-Restoring a backup overwrites all current data.
+Restoring a backup overwrites the database.
 Make sure you are restoring to the correct instance.

 Automating Backups